justinHe123/WDFtoTXT/README.md

 wdftotxt [OPTION]...
 [FILE]...
 Batch converts .wdf files to .txt format, then stores all files in a single output directory Wrapper around wdf-export utility from renishawWiRE
-Options:
+Arguments:
         -h
                 show this help message and exit
         -f
-                filters out files that do not end in .wdf -d DIR
+                filters out files that do not end in .wdf -o DIR
-                changes the destination output directory to DIR
+                changes the output directory to DIR
+        -r
+                recursively convert files of any input directories
+Example:

+wdftotxt *
+	Converts all files in the current directory to txt format

+wdftotxt -f *
+	Converts only files ending in .wdf

+wdftotxt -o outdir *
+	Sets the output directory to outdir

+wdftotxt -r *
+	Recursively enters any directories and converts files within them